cybertraining-dsc/fa20-523-319/project/project.md

   * Update project.md with details about train and validation data set
   * Capture improvements to loss function
 * November 16, 2020
+  * Self review - code and project.md
+* December 02, 2020
+  * Review with TA/Professor - code and project.md
+* December 07, 2020
-  * Final review of code and project.md
+  * Final submission - code and project.md

 ## 9. References